wuxue107/bookjs-eazy/README-en.md

 # Online Experience

-- <a href = "https://bookjs.zhouwuxue.com/static/book-tpl/editor.html"> Online template editing </a>
+- <a href="https://bookjs.zhouwuxue.com/static/book-tpl/editor.html"> Online template editing </a>
-- Try it: <a href = "https://codepen.io/pen/?template=VwPKWvq">CodePen online test </a>
+- Try it: <a href="https://codepen.io/pen/?template=VwPKWvq">CodePen online test </a>

 # Use Examples

 ## Page background image

-- <a href = "https://bookjs.zhouwuxue.com/static/book-tpl/editor.html?code=5R4E4EJU"> Example of a page background image </a>
+- <a href="https://bookjs.zhouwuxue.com/static/book-tpl/editor.html?code=5R4E4EJU"> Example of a page background image </a>

 ## Page Watermark

-- <a href = "https://bookjs.zhouwuxue.com/static/book-tpl/editor.html?code=ESWDZ5G2"> Page Watermark Example </a>
+- <a href="https://bookjs.zhouwuxue.com/static/book-tpl/editor.html?code=ESWDZ5G2"> Page Watermark Example </a>

 ## No paging PDF

 - No paging PDF, only back-end generation is supported
-- <a href = "https://bookjs.zhouwuxue.com/static/book-tpl/editor.html?code=W83KPQXV"> Do not page PDF</a>
+- <a href="https://bookjs.zhouwuxue.com/static/book-tpl/editor.html?code=W83KPQXV"> Do not page PDF</a>

 # Relevant details in the design